kaizen-ai/kaizenflow/docs/First_review_process.md

   - Type hints
   - Containing directory structure

-## Look at Examples of the First Reviews
+## Look at examples of the first reviews

 - It can be helpful to review some examples of previous first reviews to get an idea of what common issues are and how to address them.